- Knowledge Base

 HD Voice offers at least twice the audio range of landline phone service.
 The spread for landline voice quality is 3.4 kHz (3400 Hz), but the spread for HD voice is 7 kHz (7000 Hz).
 In other words, the quality of your calls will be much higher using two VoIP phones than two traditional phones.

-Indeed, VoIP phones may looks quite better, high-tech too.
+Indeed, VoIP phones may look quite high-tech too.
 They will certainly impress when your customers visit you.

 VoIP phones handle calls differently than other business phones.
-Above, the buttons there are the toggle buttons.
+Above the buttons are the toggle buttons.
 VoIP phones allow you to pick between current, incoming, and held calls using the toggle buttons.
 These buttons rarely appear on landline phones.

 On landline phones, each “line” corresponds to a phone number.
 Landline phones can juggle multiple calls among corresponding copper lines, and you switch between these calls with the line buttons (in the green rectangle above) on the phone.
 If you have five lines for your business, that means your phone can take calls from five different phone numbers.